 Motor fuel is a significant operating expense for us in connection with the purchase and delivery of propane to our customers.
-The price and supply of motor fuel is unpredictable and fluctuates based on events we cannot control, such as geopolitical developments, supply and demand for oil, gas, and refined fuels, actions by oil and gas producers, actions by motor fuel refiners, war and unrest in oil producing countries and regions, regional production patterns and weather concerns.
-As a result, any increases in these prices in future years may adversely affect our profitability and competitiveness.
+The price and supply of motor fuel is unpredictable and fluctuates based on events we cannot control, such as geopolitical developments, supply and demand for oil, gas, and refined fuels, actions by oil and gas producers, actions by motor fuel refiners, conflict, unrest or economic instability in oil producing countries and regions, regional production patterns and weather conditions.
+We may not be able to pass any increases in motor fuel prices on to our customers.
+As a result, any increases in these prices may adversely affect our profitability and competitiveness.